ELEVATE-Project/documents/src/docusaurus/docs/notifications.md

+import PartialExample from './_mentored.mdx';

 # Notifications
-Users are notified through email notifications.

-## Notifications for Mentors

-* Sign up to MentorED.
+Mentors will receive email notifications:

+* When they sign up on <PartialExample mentored />.
-* Number of participants enrolling for the session.
+* On the number of participants who have enrolled for the session.
-* If no mentee enrolls for the session.
+* When none of the participants have enrolled for the session.
-* Session reminder

-## Notifications for Mentees

-* Sign up to MentorED.
-* Session enrollment
+* On upcoming sessions.

+Mentees will receive email notifications:

+* When they sign up on <PartialExample mentored />.
+* When they enroll for a session.
+* When the session schedule or details are updated.
-* Change or cancellation in the session.
+* When the session is cancelled.
-* Session reminder
+* On upcoming sessions.

+>:::info
+>To learn more, see [Notifications Services](https://dev.elevate-apis.shikshalokam.org/notification/api-doc).